klaas/CollectionViewElCapitan/README.md

 The workaround used in this project is to remove the segue and create a .xib file containing the collection view item.
 The filename can then be used as an item identifier.

+### Programmatic Version

+The branch `ProgrammaticVersion` contains a second `NSCollectionView` that does not rely on any Interface Builder files.